Erie SeaWolves vs. Binghamton Rumble Ponies - Game Notes

 ---

-Tonight, the Erie SeaWolves look to bounce back after suffering a game one loss to the Binghamton Rumble Ponies, 7-5.
-Despite having combined for 10 home runs entering the series, the two teams slugged six in the first four innings at UPMC Park.
-The SeaWolves will turn to Spenser Watkins, who was slated to pitch game two of their first meeting at NYSEG Stadium, but was postponed.
+Today, the Erie SeaWolves look to complete their first doubleheader of 2019 after having game one versus the Binghamton Rumble Ponies postponed due to inclimate weather.
+Now 1-7 in their eight games against Binghamton, Erie will send Spenser Watkins to the mound in game one and Detroit Tigers No. 16 overall prospect (via MLB Pipeline) in game two.
+Watkins was slated to pitch game two of their first meeting at NYSEG Stadium, but was postponed.
 Watkins last outing was 0.1 innings of relief on 4/16 at Bowie, allowing an earned run on two hits.
-He'll face Ryder Ryan, who is making his 102nd career appearance and first start, now in his fourth pro season.
+Shore is coming a 6.0 shutout inning performance at Bowie, collecting his first win as a member of the Tigers organization.
+The Rumble Ponies will feature Ryder Ryan in game one, who is making his 102nd career appearance and first start, now in his fourth pro season.
 In three relief outings in 2019, Ryan has allowed one earned run in 3.1 innings while striking out two and walking two.
+The tail end of the double-header, Erie will face Michael Gibbons, who so far is 1-1 in two starts with 13 strikeouts in 11.0 IP.
+Opponents have hits just .244 off of Gibbons.

 ---